Conversion on the Way to Damascus: Iconography

 Well-established iconographic tradition stipulated how the Conversion of Paul should be depicted in Renaissance and Baroque art.
 Its characteristic elements were a rearing, panicked horse—although there is no mention of a horse in the Bible—with Saul lying on the ground, Jesus appearing in the sky and a retinue of soldiers reacting to the events.
 This is how Taddeo Zuccari, one of the most renowned painters in Caravaggio's Rome, portrayed the scene on a large altarpiece in the Church of San Marcello al Corso around 1560.
 The figure of Paul in the Cerasi Conversion was derived from a model by Raphael via Zuccari.
 Raphael's version was part of his Raphael Cartoons, a series of tapestries created for the Sistine Chapel in 1515–16.

 "If we could turn Raphael's Saint Paul in such a way that his head would touch the lower frame and the length of his body would be directed more or less orthogonally inward, we would have a figure similar to that in Caravaggio's painting", observed Walter Friedlaender.
 He also suggested that the inspiration for the horse was Albrecht Dürer's most famous print, The Large Horse (1505), whose main subject has the same bulky, powerful hindquarters and the rest of its body is seen from a similar oblique angle.

 Another possible source for the painting is a four-block woodcut attributed to Ugo da Carpi (c.
 1515–20) whose central detail depicts Saul on the ground and a groom trying to calm his panicked horse and leading the animal away.
 This is the only known example among the antecedents which represents exactly the same moment as Caravaggio's painting.
 A more obvious, although less close precursor was the Conversion of Saint Paul by Michelangelo in the Pauline Chapel (1542–45) where a rearing horse and a soldier holding its bridle are conspicuous elements in the middle of the crowded scene.
 A painting that Caravaggio must have known was a very unusual Conversion which Moretto da Brescia painted for the Mint of Milan in 1540–41.
 This scene consists only two figures: Saul and his horse, and the horse strangely dominates the painting.
 Moretto was probably inspired by a similar Conversion attributed to Parmigianino (1527).

-Although some details and motifs may have been borrowed or inspired by these artworks, it is important to note that the pared-down composition and the intense spiritual drama of the Cerasi Conversion was a novelty without any direct iconographic precedent at the time.
+Although some details and motifs may have been borrowed or inspired by these artworks, the pared-down composition and the intense spiritual drama of the Cerasi Conversion was a novelty without any direct iconographic precedent at the time.
 It represented a break with the tradition that even Caravaggio's own previous version more or less followed.